 These are crops that love the sun.
 No matter how excited you are for fresh summer veggies, planting them out too soon will just frustrate you.
 A tomato plant set out to get a “head start” in early April when it’s still too cold for it to thrive will not produce any earlier than a plant set out in late May when the weather is at its peak.
 Plus, you’ll risk losing those early plants to a late frost.
 (Trust me.
 I’ve tried.)

 Tomato: You can grow paste varieties for cooking, big tomatoes for slicing, or tiny cherry tomatoes for snacking your way through the garden.
 Tomato plants come in two forms: determinate and indeterminate.
 Determinate plants stay compact—about three to four feet in height—and the fruit ripens at roughly the same time.
-These are a good choice for urban gardeners who are limited on space.
+These are a good choice for space-challenged urban gardeners.
 Indeterminate varieties are more vining, and continue to grow and produce fruit until frost kills them.
 They can get quite large and need support.
 Start seeds indoors and transplant seedlings.
 [Buy seeds]

 Summer squash: Zucchini is probably the most recognizable summer squash, but there are also crookneck and patty pan varieties that produce prolifically.
 Most can take up a fair bit of real estate in your garden—give them about four square feet—but patty pan plants stay a bit more compact.
 Once squash plants start producing, you will need to harvest daily.
 They are most tender when they’re about 6″ long, or in the case of patty pan varieties, 2-3″ across.
 Squash blossoms are also edible.
 To plant, create a flat-topped mound, roughly two feet in diameter and plant three seeds, equally spaced, in each mound.
 [Buy seeds]